 Keyword research in SEO helps you gain insight into how your target audience is thinking and searching.
 You can also use it to better target your content and SEO strategy.
 Understanding your keywords also helps you determine which topics to create content for on your website.

 How to do keyword research

-There are many keyword research tools available that are great, however, the best keyword research tools in my opinion is a Freemium (Free with some paid features) tool called KeywordTool.io.
+There are many keyword research tools available that are great, yet, the best keyword research tool, in my opinion, is a free and paid tool called KeywordTool.io.
 Some other tools that are good for keyword research are:

 Keyword Research Tips

 You can organise your keywords into specific keywords for the main website pages you’d like to rank on search or if you have an eCommerce website, you may decide to target specific keywords related to the products you are selling.